 Best Places to Travel on Budget

 Want to travel without spending a fortune?
 Be assured, it is very much possible.
 Many world-class destinations offer you more value for your money.
-If you are watching your budget, it makes sense to travel to affordable locations that will stretch your money and give you a better experience at every step.
+If you are watching your budget, it makes sense to travel to affordable destinations that will stretch your money and deliver a better experience at every step.

-Here we are going to list the ten best budget-friendly locations that can offer us the essentials at affordable rates.
+Here, we list the ten best budget-friendly locations that offer the essentials at affordable rates.
 Reaching a destination is the most expensive part of traveling, so keep scouting for good flight deals to these wallet-friendly places.
 Tips for finding cheap flights.
-Once you reach there, it will be so much easier on your pocket.
-Check out this list of the ten cheapest yet most stunning destinations in the world.
+Once you get there, it will be so much easier on your pocket.
+Check out this list of the ten most affordable yet most stunning destinations in the world.

-PS: The budget specified is just to give a general idea.
+PS: The specified budget is only for reference.
 It includes accommodation, food, transportation, and some basic activities.
-The cost will vary to a certain extent on season, taste, and preferences.
-The best time is not usually the cheapest time to visit a country as the fares and hotel rates escalate during peak times.
-If you want to save money, you should always avoid the holiday seasons of the destination country.
+The cost will vary to some extent depending on the season, taste, and preferences.
+The best time is not always the cheapest time to visit a country, as fares and hotel rates tend to rise during peak periods.
+If you want to save money, you should avoid the destination country’s holiday seasons.

 1. India, Asia

-India is a preferred destination for every traveler and why not?
+India is a preferred destination for every traveler, and why not?
 It is a complete package boasting stunning landscapes, architectural wonders, awe-inspiring temples, deep-rooted history, and diverse culture.
-The vivid sights and sounds will assault your senses and blow you away.
-India is a huge sprawling country with so much to see and do that it will take you months to explore it.
+The vivid sights and sounds will overwhelm your senses and impress you.
+India is a vast, sprawling country with so much to see and do that it will take you months to explore.
 You can hike the snow-covered Himalayas, admire the iconic Taj Mahal, explore the colorful Rajasthan, relax on the exotic beaches of Goa, practice Yoga, indulge in a shopping spree, or just gorge on the mouth-watering cuisine.

-It cannot be denied that India is overwhelming, intense, and chaotic, but you cannot overlook this amazing country.
+It cannot be denied that India is overwhelming, intense, and chaotic, but you cannot overlook this fantastic country.
 Luckily, it is one of the most affordable locations in the world.
-And if you are culturally sensitive and follow some basic norms, you will enjoy your trip immensely.
+If you are culturally sensitive and follow basic norms, you will enjoy your trip immensely.

-India was always a budget destination, but now that the Indian rupee has taken a massive beating against the world’s major currencies, it has become economical.
+India has long been a budget destination, but now that the Indian rupee has taken a significant hit against major currencies, it has become more affordable.
 Low-cost lodging, inexpensive transportation, cheap food, incredible shopping, and free attractions – what more do you need?
-You may be a backpacker or jet setter, but you will find bargains in India provided you are vigilant.
+You may be a backpacker or jetsetter, but you will find bargains in India if you are vigilant.

 Budget: